 Top 5 Budget Apps for Personal Finances

 While reviewing the personal finance software market, let’s also see what we can borrow from the front runners.
-If you check the top 50 apps in Finance on the App Store, you’ll see these three mixed in among major mobile banking apps.
+If you check the top 50 apps in Finance on the App Store, you’ll see these five mixed in among major mobile banking apps.

 Acorns is praised for democratizing investing.
 The program rounds up each expense to the nearest dollar and invests the spare change.
 Because the amount is often insignificant, users barely notice the difference.
 Hence, the app’s general appeal — painless saving.